IgniteUI/help-topics/topics/02_Controls/igPopOver/03_igPopover_Handling_Events.md

 ## <a id="overview"></a>Handling Events – Conceptual Overview
 ### <a id="event-handling-summary"></a>Event handling summary

-Attaching event handler functions to the Ignite UI controls is commonly done upon the initialization of the control.
+Attaching event handler functions to the %%ProductName%% controls is commonly done upon the initialization of the control.
 When the event occurs, the handling function is called.

 jQuery supports the following methods for assigning event handlers: